LimeChain/etherlime/doc/developer-documentation/etherlime-cli/coverage.md

 [workingDirectory] [html] [ignoreFiles]
 ```

-### Workflow of coverage
+### Workflow of etherlime coverage

-* Copy all test files from test directory to `.coverage_tests` temporary directory
+* The `coverage` command copy all test files from test directory to `.coverage_tests` temporary directory
-* Copy all contract files from contract directory to `.coverage_contracts` temporary directory
+* The `coverage` command copy all contract files from contract directory to `.coverage_contracts` temporary directory
-* Build all contract files **without optimization** from temporary directory and saves them to `.coverage_artifacts` directory
+* All contract files are builded **without optimization** from temporary directory and saved to `.coverage_artifacts` directory
-* Run test files, create `coverage` folder with the result and delete all temporary directories.
+* All test files are run, `coverage` folder is created with the result and all temporary directories are deleted.

 Parameters: